DAC: Detector-Agnostic Spatial Covariances for Deep Local Features: Introduction

 \section{Introduction}

 Estimating a map along with camera poses from a collection of images is a long-standing and challenging problem in computer vision \cite{schonberger2016structure, mur2017orb, campos2021orb} with relevant applications in domains such as autonomous driving and augmented reality.
-Recently, deep visual detectors and descriptors have been shown to be more resilient to extreme viewpoint and appearance changes \cite{sarlin2019coarse, sun2022onepose, zhou2022geometry, xu2022airvo}.
-All these deep descriptors and detectors share, however, a common limitation, which is the lack of a probabilistic formulation for the detection noise.
-This leads to the assumption of constant spatial covariances (see Figure \ref{fig:teaser} (a)) for downstream pose optimization, which produces suboptimal results.
+Recently, deep visual detectors and descriptors have shown increased resilience to extreme viewpoint and appearance changes \cite{sarlin2019coarse, barbed2022superpoint, sun2022onepose, zhou2022geometry, xu2022airvo}.
+However, a common limitation among all these deep descriptors and detectors is the lack of a probabilistic formulation for detection noise.
+Consequently, downstream pose estimation relies on the assumption of constant spatial covariances, as shown in Figure \ref{fig:teaser} (a), leading to suboptimal results.

 We propose to model the spatial covariance of detected keypoints in deep detectors.
 We find that recent detectors share a common design, where a deep convolutional backbone is used to predict a score map that assigns a ``probability'' to a pixel being a point of interest.
 We exploit this common design space, to propose two post-hoc methods that estimate a covariance matrix for each keypoint detected in any pretrained feature detector.
 Our simplest method uses the score at a given pixel to initialize an isotropic covariance matrix.
 We illustrate the learned score maps (lower triangle) overlaid on exemplar images, along with our proposed isotropic covariances in Figure \ref{fig:teaser} (b) for two state-of-the-art deep feature detectors, Superpoint \cite{detone2018superpoint} and D2Net \cite{dusmanu2019d2}.
 We also suggest a theoretically-motivated method to estimate the full spatial covariance matrix of detected keypoints using the local structure tensor.
 The structure tensor models the local saliency of the detections in the score map.
 Figure \ref{fig:teaser} (c) shows the deduced full covariances.
 These covariances capture the larger uncertainty along edges on the learned score map.
 To the best of our knowledge, we are the first to model spatial uncertainties of deep detectors.